-Let’s to start out by acknowledging and being grateful for the fact that not only can we turn on a faucet and almost immediately have access to hot water, but that we also have instant access to clean water.
+Let’s start out by acknowledging and being grateful for the fact that not only can we turn on a faucet and almost immediately have access to hot water, but that we also have instant access to clean water.
 It’s often a modern day luxury that we take for granted.

 Before the hot water heater was invented, we depended on natural resources like fire, hot springs and natural gas to heat water for things like cooking and bathing.
 In 1889 Edwin Rudd invented the automatic storage water heater and is what we’re most familiar with today.